 We are a defendant in a lawsuit captioned as Robbie Hillis v.
 Equifax Consumer Services, Inc. and Fair Isaac, Inc., which is pending in the U.S. District Court for the Northern District of Georgia.
-The plaintiff claims that the defendants have jointly sold the Score Power® credit score product in violation of certain procedural requirements under the Credit Repair Organizations Act ("CROA"), and in violation of the antifraud provisions of that statute.
-The plaintiff also claims that the defendants are "credit repair organizations" under CROA.
-The plaintiff is seeking certification of a class on behalf of all individuals who purchased products containing Score Power from the defendants in the five year period prior to the filing of the Complaint on November 14, 2004.
-The plaintiff is seeking unspecified damages, attorneys' fees and costs.
-We believe that the claims in this lawsuit are without merit, and we have denied any liability or wrongdoing and have denied that class certification is appropriate.
-We are vigorously contesting this matter.
-The plaintiff brought a motion for class certification and a motion for summary judgment in his favor and against the defendants.
-We opposed, and the Court denied, both of the plaintiff's motions.
-The plaintiff has brought a motion asking the Court to reconsider its prior ruling.
-That motion is pending.
-We believe that the resolution of this claim will not result in a material adverse impact to our consolidated financial condition.
+The plaintiff claimed that the defendants jointly sold the Score Power® credit score product in violation of certain procedural requirements under the Credit Repair Organizations Act ("CROA"), and in violation of the antifraud provisions of that statute.
+The plaintiff also claimed that the defendants are "credit repair organizations" under CROA.
+The plaintiff sought certification of a class on behalf of all individuals who purchased products containing Score Power from the defendants in the five year period prior to the filing of the Complaint on November 14, 2004.
+Plaintiff claimed damages of an unspecified amount, and further claimed that Equifax and Fair Isaac were unjustly enriched such that all payments should be refunded.
+On February 5, 2007, the plaintiff, Equifax and Fair Isaac entered into a Settlement Agreement to resolve this lawsuit and the Christy Slack lawsuit (described below).
+This matter and the Christy Slack matter, below, were consolidated in the Northern District of Georgia, and the Settlement Agreement was preliminarily approved by the Court on February 8, 2007.
+On June 4, 2007, the Court held a hearing to determine the final approval of the settlement.
+Under the terms of the settlement, Fair Isaac will pay legal fees, will provide three months of its ScoreWatch product for free to participating class members, and will make certain changes to its myfico.com website.
+Fair Isaac has delivered notices to class members.
+On June 13, 2007, the Court granted final approval of the settlement and directed that final judgment be entered.
+However, an appeal objecting to the settlement was filed on July 11, 2007 by Meredith Whittington and Taren Hill, two members of the class.

 We are a defendant in a lawsuit captioned as Christy Slack v.
-Fair Isaac Corporation and MyFICO Consumer Services, Inc., which is pending in the United States District Court for the Northern District of California.
-As in the Hillis matter, the plaintiff is claiming that the defendants violated certain procedural requirements of CROA, and violated the antifraud provisions of CROA, with respect to the sale of credit score products on our myFICO.com website.
-The plaintiff also claims that the defendants violated the California Credit Services Act (the "CSA") and were unjustly enriched.
-The plaintiff has sought certification of a class on behalf of all individuals who purchased credit score products from us on the myFICO.com website in the five year period prior to the filing of the Complaint on January 18, 2005.
-Plaintiff seeks unspecified damages, attorneys' fees and costs.
-We believe that the claims in this lawsuit are without merit and we have denied any liability or wrongdoing and have denied that class certification is appropriate.
-We are vigorously contesting this matter.
-We brought a motion to dismiss the plaintiff's claims.
-The Court granted our motion, in part, by dismissing certain of the plaintiff's claims under the CSA.
-The plaintiff has brought motions for summary judgment and for class certification.
-We have opposed both motions.
-The Court has not yet ruled on the plaintiff's motions.
-We believe that the resolution of this claim will not result in a material adverse impact to our consolidated financial condition.
+Fair Isaac Corporation and myFICO Consumer Services, Inc., which is pending in the United States District Court for the Northern District of California.
+As in the Hillis matter, the plaintiff claimed that the defendants violated certain procedural requirements of CROA, and violated the antifraud provisions of CROA, with respect to the sale of credit score products on our myfico.com website.
+The plaintiff also claimed that the defendants violated the California Credit Services Act (the "CSA") and were unjustly enriched.
+The plaintiff sought certification of a class on behalf of all individuals who purchased credit score products from us on the myfico.com website in the five year period prior to the filing of the Complaint on January 18, 2005.
+This matter was covered by the settlement agreement in the Robbie Hillis lawsuit, as described above.
+The appeal in Hillis also affects this case.